umarbeyoglu/AIO-Showcase/README.md

 # DEEP NOTE:
 I haven't been contributing to this project more than 1 year so including factors have not been included:

+-Removed Security Headers from Both App and Server Settings To Not Give Any Exploits To Other Projects I Work

 -SOLID Principles

 -Flutter&Dart Null Safety